Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 ## Destroy TZSH-Softkey

-When TZSH-Softkey and TZSH structures are no longer needed, destroy the structures as follows:
+When TZSH-Softkey and TZSH structures are no longer needed, destroy the structures as the following code:

 ```
     static void